-If your unit didn't count your steps, then there is some interference with the infra-red sensors that are located along the belt from both sides used to register your feet position to count your steps:
+If your unit isn't counting your steps, then there is some interference with the infra-red sensors (located along the belt from both sides) that are used to register your feet position to count your steps:

 - The sensors may be blocked due to your belt shifting out of alignment too far to the left or right.
 Check that the belt is properly centered and aligned.

-- The sensors may be dirty and should be cleaned by taking a dry paper towel and placing it on top of the belt, then sliding it underneath the sides of the Treadly and wiping it down along the length of the belt.
+- The sensors may be dirty and should be cleaned by taking a dry paper towel and placing it on top of the belt.
+Then, slide the paper tower underneath the sides of the Treadly and wipe it down along the length of the belt.

-If the sensors are in a direct path of a bright light source (especially sunlight or Fluorescent Lamps with Electronic Ballasts) this can saturate the sensors and cause the unit to pause because it does not recognize you are walking on it.
-Try blocking or dimming the light that is potentially interfering by turning off the source or moving the unit away, into a darker area.
+If the sensors are in a direct path of a bright light source (especially sunlight or fluorescent lamps with electronic ballasts), this can saturate the sensors and cause the unit to pause as it does not recognize you are walking on it.
+Try blocking or dimming the light source that is potentially interfering by turning off the source or moving the unit to a darker area.